 If you are between the ages of 8 and 18, your summer of theatre fun starts with Intrepid Shakespeare Company!

 CAMP INTREPID lands in Encinitas this month, hosted by the San Dieguito Academy Foundation and the critically-acclaimed professional theatre company.
 Sessions begin June 17 in Shakespeare, Musical Theatre, Backstage, and Theatre Showcase for Young Actors.
-And now, Intrepid Shakespeare is pleased to announce that there are full and partial scholarships for summer campers!
+And now, Intrepid Shakespeare is pleased to announce that there are full and partial scholarships for summer campers, courtesy of City of Encinitas and Mizel Family Foundation Community Grant Program!
 (Interested campers should apply immediately using the CAMP INTREPID Scholarship Form, as the number of scholarships is limited.)